lilivi-tech/Official/src/pages/en/refund.md

 You are responsible for familiarizing yourself with this Refund Policy.
 By purchasing subscriptions or credits, you acknowledge that you have read and agree to these terms.
 If you cannot accept them, please refrain from placing an order.

+## 6. App Store / Google Play Subscriptions — Refunds & Cancellations

+In‑app subscriptions are billed and managed by Apple App Store / Google Play.
+Refunds follow the store’s Terms; we cannot directly refund store orders:

+- iOS (iTunes/App Store):
+  - Use Apple’s “Report a Problem”: on desktop, sign in with your Apple ID → Purchase History → locate the purchase → “Report a Problem” and select a reason.
+  - On mobile: App Store → tap your profile (top right) → Purchase History → locate the transaction → “Report a Problem”.
+- Android (Google Play):
+  - Within 48 hours of the charge: request a refund directly from Google.
+  - After 48 hours and within 10 days of the transaction date: email us with your Google Play order number (e.g., GPA.1234‑5678‑9012‑34567) and the purchasing email at [support@lilivi.com](mailto:support@lilivi.com).
+Subject: “Refund”.

+Notes:

+- Partially used subscription periods are generally non‑refundable.
+- Cancel anytime in the App Store / Google Play subscription center; cancellation takes effect at the end of the paid period.
+Deleting the app does not cancel a subscription.
+- Any cooling‑off/withdrawal rights provided by law or store policy will be honored.

-## 6. How to Request Assistance
+## 7. How to Request Assistance (Website or Other Cases)

-If you believe your case warrants an exception (e.g., erroneous duplicate charge), email support@lilivi.com with your order ID, payment proof, and details.
+If you believe your case warrants an exception (e.g., erroneous duplicate charge), email [support@lilivi.com](mailto:support@lilivi.com) with your order ID, payment proof, and details.
 We typically review within 5–10 business days.
 Refund timelines depend on the payment channel.

-## 7. Contact
+## 8. Contact

-Questions about this Refund Policy: support@lilivi.com
+Questions about this Refund Policy: [support@lilivi.com](mailto:support@lilivi.com)